-"Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to $CO_2$ increases since 2000 if the upper range HFC scenario is compared to the median of the SRES scenario [Special Report on Emissions Scenarios, establishing a baseline scenario].
-Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to $CO_2$ increases since 2000 if the upper range HFC scenario."
+"Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to CO2 increases since 2000 if the upper range HFC scenario is compared to the median of the SRES scenario [Special Report on Emissions Scenarios, establishing a baseline scenario].
+Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to CO2 increases since 2000 if the upper range HFC scenario is compared to the upper range of the SRES scenario."
 UNEP (2011) HFCs: A CRITICAL LINK IN PROTECTING CLIMATE AND THE OZONE LAYER - A UNEP SYNTHESIS REPORT.